seregazhuk/seregazhuk.github.io_old/_posts/2017-09-25-reactphp-event-loop-ticks.md

     <img src="/assets/images/posts/reactphp/ticks.png" alt="ticks" class="">
 </p>

 *Tick* is one loop iteration where every callback in the queues has been executed synchronously and in order.
-ReactPHP event loop implementation has two main methods to work with ticks:
+ReactPHP event loop implementation has a method to schedule a callback to be invoked on a future iteration of the event loop:

-- `public function nextTick(callable $listener);`
 - `public function futureTick(callable $listener);`

-Both methods can be used to schedule a callback to be invoked on a future iteration of the event loop.
 When being executed a callback receives an instance of the event loop as an argument.
-But then what's the difference between *next* and *future* ticks?
-Let's figure this out.

-## Difference Between Future And Next Ticks

 ReactPHP provides several implementations of the `LoopInterface` according to extensions available in your system.
-At the time of writing this article there are four available implementations, but all of them share the same next/future ticks logic.
-All four implementations of the event loop use two queues from `React\EventLoop\Tick` namespace: `FutureTickQueue` and `NextTickQueue`.
-When an event loop is being created it initialized both queues and stores them in properties:
+At the time of writing this article, there are four available implementations, but all of them share the same future ticks logic.
+All four implementations of the event loop use a `React\EventLoop\Tick\FutureTickQueue` queue.
+When an event loop is being created it initialized this queue and stores it in a property:

 {% highlight php %}
 <?php